Late Breaking Abstract Submission for FRPT 2021 will open 9 August 2021.

 Get recognition for your work, constructive feedback and new ideas.
 Share your findings with international experts and make a name for yourself in the field.

 Abstract submission is free of charge and does not require registration to the Conference or any other binding commitments.
-You will have to register after being accepted, in order to be part of the program.
+You will have to register after being accepted, in order to be part of the programme.

 Don’t miss your chance to: